Aauri Bokesa

-Aauri Lorena Bokesa Abia (born 14 December 1988 in Madrid) is a Spanish sprinter who specializes in the 400 metres.
+Aauri Lorena Bokesa Abia (born 14 December 1988) is a Spanish sprinter who specializes in the 400 metres.
 She represented Spain at the 2012 Summer Olympics where she was 6th in Round 1 with a time of 53.67.
 At the 2016 Olympics, she was 6th again in her first round heat, in a time of 53.51.
 Bokesa also plays basketball for the women's counterpart of CB Estudiantes.

 Competition record

 Personal life

 Bokesa's parents are from Basacato del Este, Bioko Norte Province, Equatorial Guinea.